|SEE OUR PHOTOS OF

 Fieldfares and Song Thrushes

-Garden Birds including Blue Tits (and their fledglings), Great Tits, Long Tailed and Coal Tits, Robins, Wrens, Sparrows, Starlings, Blackbirds, Pied Wagtails, Goldfinches
+Garden Birds including Blue Tits (and their fledglings), Great Tits, Long Tailed and Coal Tits, Robins, Wrens, Sparrows, Starlings, Blackbirds, Pied Wagtails, lots of Goldfinches

 Swans (with their cygnets born in June), Mallards, Coots, Moorhens, Mandarins, Various Geese, Lapwings